traceytreat/weekend-jquery-salary-calculator/README.md

 - Employee is added to table upon successful submit
 - Monthly cost is calculated from total annual salary of all employees in table (total annual salary / 12)
 - Remove an employee from the list by clicking the Delete button.
 The monthly cost will change to reflect this

+## Acknowledgement
+Thanks Prime and Shawl!
+I could not have done this without your support. #blanchedalmond